killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 The type parameter (`Scalar<i32>`, `Arr<f32>`, `Gt`)
 flows from the field definition to the key, and it's what makes the rest of the system type-safe.
-This is the format's actual invariants expressed in the type system.
+These are the format's actual invariants expressed in the type system.
 But the key also carries the BCF dictionary index (a `u32`) and the VCF field name[^smolstr], resolved once and reused for every record.